-10 Abolishment of the Western Intellectual Property Rights Regime
+11 Abolishment of the Western Intellectual Property Rights Regime

-Halaal Criterion 1 demands rejection of the Western copyright regime.
+Halaal Criterion 1 leads to rejection of the Western copyright regime.

-Halaal Criterion 2 demands rejection of the Western patent regime.
+Halaal Criterion 2 leads to rejection of the Western patent regime.

 The Western so-called Intellectual Property Rights regime is immoral and unethical in its entirety because it is in fundamental conflict with nature.